mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 Go to the ffmpeg website (http://ffmpeg.org/download.html).
 The URL that had the link for me was here... https://ffmpeg.zeranoe.com/builds/

-Watch out for the extremely annoying google ad that looks like a download button!
+Watch out for the extremely annoying google and that looks like a download button!
 There is no big button for what we need.
 Either get the 64-bit STATIC version or 32-bit STATIC version that is shown later down the page.
 If you bought a computer in the past 5 years, you probably want the 64-bit version.
 Make sure you get a exe file, if you hover over the options they will give more information about what exactly you are downloading.

 For OSX
 ^^^^^^^